jlarmstrongiv/create-vercel-http-server-handler/README.md

 ## Thank you

-This package would not be possible without the help of:
+This package would not exist without the help of:

 - [TSDX](https://www.npmjs.com/package/tsdx)
 - [node-http-proxy](https://www.npmjs.com/package/http-proxy)